 Our Brown Bear hunts take place in Game Management Unit 8, Kodiak Island and in Unit 9, the Alaska Peninsula.
 I have been hunting the Alaska Peninsula since 1997 and Kodiak since 2009.
-To date we have only had one rifle hunter who did not harvest a bear, he was looking for a true 10 footer.
+To date our rifle hunters have had over a 95% success rate.
 Our bowhunters have averaged about 70% success rate.

 All of our brown bear hunts are 10 full days of hunting, with a day of travel before and after.
 All of these hunts are one-on-one hunts.
 Our camps are reached via airplane, typically a Super Cub, which carries the pilot and one passenger.
 This is the reason for the strict weight restriction of 60 lbs per hunter that we keep.
 Even with these weight restrictions, the majority of our camps consist of a wall tent with bunks and a heater, allowing some room to dry out and be as comfortable as one can in such remote areas.

 The Alaska Peninsula is a very strictly managed hunt area, hence the exceptional brown bears that are harvested there.
 It is open fall of odd years (2017, 2019, etc) and spring of even years (2018, 2020, etc).
 The fall season is September 20th to October 20th in our mountain camps and October 1st to October 20th in our coastal camps.
 The spring season is May 10th-31st.